Hippocampome-Org/hco_dev_docs/docs/csdevdocs/cstp.md

 1. "-I/tau_S" is coded in the line: <br>
 runtimeDataGPU.AMPA_syn_i[synId] *= runtimeDataGPU.stp_dAMPA[pre_id];<br>
 Where AMPA is replaced by each receptor processed.
-Note: this is a part of the bug fix update.
+Note: this is a part of the bug fix update.<br>
 2. "A * u^+ * x^-" is coded in the lines: <br>
 float STP_A = (runtimeDataGPU.stp_U[pos] > 0.0f) ?
 1.0 / runtimeDataGPU.stp_U[pos] : 1.0f;<br>
 change *= STP_A * runtimeDataGPU.stpx[ind_minus] * runtimeDataGPU.stpu[ind_plus];<br>